-Sunday School 9:30-10:30 a.m. for age 0 through 5th grade

--Nursery Care for 0 to 3 years for all ministry services
+-Nursery Care for age 0 to 3 years for all ministry services

-Children’s Quizzing is a great opportunity for our kids ages 3rd to 6th grade to learn the Bible and compete along side other children for prizes.
+Children’s Quizzing is a great opportunity for our kids from 3rd to 6th grade to learn the Bible and compete alongside other children for prizes.

-Here are some major annual events that we usually do, estimated cost and the approximate months we do them.
-This is intended just to give you a rough idea of what to expect as you look at the whole year.
-Check out our youth calendar for ACTUAL dates, info, and precise event details.
+Here are some major annual events that we usually do, the estimated cost, and the approximate months we do them.
+This is intended just to give an idea of what to expect as you look at the whole year.
+Check out our youth calendar for ACTUAL dates, information, and precise event details.

 KidsQuest meets each Wednesday from 6:30-7:45 pm in the Breakaway Room (doors open at 6:15 pm).

 KidsQuest is a high-energy program that is lots of fun.
-Make new friends, grow through special compassion projects, and rotate through action-packed discovery centers, where the Bible is reinforced through games, crafts and activities.
+Kids will make new friends, grow through special compassion projects, and rotate through action-packed discovery centers where the Bible is reinforced through games, crafts, and activities.

-This hour we use the Hands-On curriculum with one-point learning that helps kids remember.
+This hour we use the Hands-On curriculum with one-point learning that helps kids remember what they’ve learned.
 The hour is loaded with interactive teaching tools unique to the various age levels.
 There is active learning and life application that keeps kids’ attention.

 Children are invited to the Breakaway Room to participate in a worship time designed just for them, while their parents take part in the worship service.
 On fifth Sundays during the year, parents will gather their children after Sunday School and sit together with them in the worship service.

 Our children have decided to invest personally in the lives of two children in need; Tricia is through Compassion International and Nimai is through Nazarene Compassionate Ministries.
-The money that the children donate on a weekly basis allows Tricia and Nimai to receive opportunities and services that most of the world’s poorest children do not have access to.
+The money that the children donate on a weekly basis allows Tricia and Nimai to receive opportunities and services to which most of the world’s poorest children do not have access.
 They are also being taught about Jesus.